tsbalogun97/Mod3-finalProject-Frontend/README.md

 <hr>

 <h3>MY STRUGGLES</h3>
-<li>I struggled alot with typos which meant errors popping up on my page and having to pinpoint exactly where was hell.</li>
+<li>I struggled alot with typos which meant errors popping up on my page and having to pinpoint exactly where was very hard.</li>
-<li>Creating user signup and login form from scratch was hell.</li>
+<li>Creating user signup and login form from scratch was challenging also.</li>
 <li>I encountered so many errors when trying to create a function that overseas updated number of cars in stock. </li>
 <hr>